Social Animals (2018 comedy film): Plot

-Some time later, Lana has given birth to a baby, and she invites Zoe, Paul, Jane, Claire, and Claire's fiancé Justin over for dinner.
-Paul makes aggressive comments about Jane's parenting advice, creating tension and awkwardness.
-Jane responds with comments on Paul's work ethic and how he is not the primary provider for the family.
+Some time later, Lana has given birth to a baby and invites Zoe, Paul, Jane, Claire, and Claire's fiancé Justin over for dinner.
+Paul's aggressive comments about Jane's parenting advice create tension.
+Jane responds to the awkwardness with comments on Paul's work ethic not leading him to be the primary provider for their family.
 Following the dinner, Zoe ends all contact with Paul.
-Jane later reveals to Paul that she paid someone to have sex with her.
+Jane later reveals to Paul she had paid someone to have sex with her.

-After their son goes missing, Jane and Paul unveil their frustrations on each other.
-Jane says she feels as though she did her best and is disappointed in her “shitty wife” reputation.
-Paul snaps back, saying that her honesty is just a way for her to hurt people.
+After their son goes missing, Jane and Paul lay their respective frustrations on each other.
+Jane feels she did her best so is very disappointed in her “shitty wife” reputation.
+Paul snaps back, saying her honesty is merely used to hurt people.

 Zoe decides to view life more optimistically and hosts an event to promote her business.
 After riling the crowd up, they go to smash the window of her biggest competitor but she's promptly arrested.
 Claire bails her out, but is frustrated with Zoe's irresponsibility, especially after Zoe doesn't have a plan to pay Claire back for the bail.
 She tells her to grow up and stop reveling in her own pity party.

 Paul moves out of his home with Jane and the lease on his store ends as well.
 Zoe gets her job back at Beer Land and pays Claire back and the two reconcile their friendship.
 Paul plans an elaborate night to reconcile with Zoe and is successful.
 The pair begin dating again.
 Jane moves into a new apartment with the kids and decides to let loose more and live according to her own standards versus everyone else's.

 The film ends with each character having found more comfort in themselves and more confidence in their relationships.